risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-postgres-cdc.md

 - Using a CDC tool and a message broker

     You can use a CDC tool then use the Kafka, Pulsar, or Kinesis connector to send the CDC data to RisingWave.

-## Use the native PostgreSQL CDC connector
+For more details, see the [Create source via event streaming systems](../create-source/create-source-cdc.md) topic.

-### Set up PostgreSQL
+## Set up PostgreSQL

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';